Space Logistics Modeling and Optimization: Review of State of the Art: Categorization of State of the Art by Logistics-Driven Methods

 \subsubsection{Motivation and Overview}

-As we consider how to analyze the performance of a logistics infrastructure, like in-space servicing systems responding to geometrically-distributed uncertain demands, we can learn from how fire stations or ambulance systems are designed to respond to uncertain demands distributed in a city.
+As we consider how to analyze the logistics performance of a space system under uncertainties, like a multi-satellite system under geometrically distributed uncertain failures and a servicing infrastructure to respond to them, we can learn from how fire stations or ambulance systems are designed to respond to uncertain demands distributed in a city.
 The probabilistic modeling and spatial queueing theory have been very useful tools to that end.
+Figure \ref{fig2} shows an example of queueing modeling for an on-orbit servicing architecture.

 Queueing theory is a mathematical theory to analyze the performance of a queue.
 With the service time distribution and demand rate information as inputs, queueing theory analyzes the waiting time of a randomly arriving customer as well as how long the queue is expected to be.
-The simplest queueing model, M/M/1, assumes a Poisson demand arrival rate and an exponentially distributed service time, and more advanced models have been developed such as a queue with multiple servers (e.g., M/M/m), a queue with capacity (e.g., M/M/1/c), a queue with general service time distribution (e.g., M/G/1), and a queue with multiple classes of customers with different priorities (priority queues).
+The simplest queueing model, M/M/1, assumes a Poisson demand arrival rate and an exponentially distributed service time and uses a Markov chain to model the system; more advanced models have been developed such as a queue with multiple servers (e.g., M/M/m), a queue with capacity (e.g., M/M/1/c), a queue with general service time distribution (e.g., M/G/1), and a queue with multiple classes of customers with different priorities (priority queues).
 To model fire station or ambulance systems, spatial queueing models have been used, which are based on the M/G/1 model with the service time distribution built based on the geometric relationship between the servicer(s) and the potential customers \cite{LarsonOdoni}.
-Thus, analogously, to analyze the service responsiveness for an in-space servicing system, for example, we can consider a similar spatial queueing model (i.e., \textit{orbital} queueing model) with the service time distribution based on the orbital relationship between the servicer(s) and the potential customers.
+Thus, analogously, to analyze the service responsiveness of an in-space servicing system, for example, we can consider a similar spatial queueing model (i.e., \textit{orbital} queueing model) with the service time distribution derived based on the orbital relationship between the servicer(s) and the potential customers.